 Why is Chefchaouen blue?

-The locals told us that the blue color repels mosquitos, I guess they mistake the blue for clear blue water and stay away.
+In present-day Morocco, the majority of the Jews are long gone.
+However, locals told us that the blue color repels mosquitos, I guess they mistake the blue for clear blue water and stay away.
 Then there is the idea that the various shades of blue help to cool the city off during the summer.
-Whatever it this Moroccan blue city is stunning.
+It’s probably somewhere in the middle as the tradition stuck and the tourism dollars certainly incentivized things!

 There are a few different options depending on where you come from in the country.
 There are frequent buses from Fez and Tetouan and also from Casablanca, Rabat, Tangier, and Ceuta.
 Chefchauoen is located about three hours away from Tangier which is the largest city in proximity to Chefchaouen.
 There are two local buses daily from Tangier, skip those, and stick with the private bus company CTM for a more pleasurable ride.